Last Update: 4/3/22*

 Those who experience a burn while in a hotel swimming pool should be quick to exit the pool and the pool area.
 They should strip off their clothing and safeguard it for testing later, along with any towels, shoes, etc. that they had poolside.

 Next, it is recommended that chlorine burn victims shower with cool or cold water for an extended time.
-Soap can be used to remove the chlorine from the skin surface.
+Soap can be used to remove chlorine from the skin surface.
 Medical treatment should be sought.

-What Kind Of Damages Can Be Recovered In A Chlorine Injury Claim?
+What Kind Of Damages Can Be Recovered?

 We have spoken about the different types of injuries a victim may suffer due to overexposure to chlorine.
-Now, if you or a loved one have suffered injury due to a hotels negligent maintenance and regulation of the chlorine levels in the swimming pool, you may file a claim against the business.
+Now, if you or a loved one have suffered an injury due to a hotel’s negligent maintenance and regulation of the chlorine levels in the swimming pool, you may file a claim against the business.
 If you or the victim chooses to do so, there are a variety of damages one can receive if their injury claim prevails.

 These can include economic and non-economic damages.
 Economic damages are those that can be tallied through invoices such as hospital bills and medical equipment, or through calculations of money lost over time such as lost wages.
-Non-economic damages are those related to pain and suffering and loss of the enjoyment of life, that aren’t set money values and must be calculated by weighing factors such as time, level of pain, and the recovery process, to name a few.
+Non-economic damages are those related to pain and suffering and loss of the enjoyment of life, that isn’t set money values and must be calculated by weighing factors such as time, level of pain, and the recovery process, to name a few.

-Read more: Economic vs Non-Ecomonic Damages
+Read more: Economic vs Non-Economic Damages

 National Capital Poison Center